Pennsylvania Recount Laws

 For more details, visit Verified Voting.

-The counting method is determined by the recount initiating mechanism and the type of voting system used.
+The counting method is determined by the recount initiating mechanism.

 If the recount is initiated by voters or by the Secretary of the Commonwealth under 25 P.S.
 3261, the ballot boxes will be opened and the “entire vote of the election district” will be counted.
-See 25 P.S.
+25 P.S.
 3261.
 This remedy, however, is only available as a judicial proceeding commenced in or by “the court of common pleas, or a judge thereof, of the county in which any election district is located in which ballots were used.”

 Close vote margin